warfreire/blockchain-based.sensing.system/README.md

 ./mem_cpu.sh
 ```

-Finally, you also need to simultaneously run the script that captures CPU and MEM consumption of each blockchain container in the server:
+Finally, you also need to simultaneously run the script that captures CPU and MEM consumption of each blockchain container in the server and save it in cpu.stats.txt:
 ```console
 ./dockerstats.sh
 ```